Send a letter to Minister of Fisheries and Oceans Jonathan Wilkinson.

 Take action today and stand up for wild salmon.

-Remind Minister LeBlanc of the federal government’s promises and that you’re counting on him to do the right thing and screen farm salmon for PRV before allowing them to be put into the ocean.
+Remind Minister Wilkinson of the federal government’s promises and that you’re counting on him to do the right thing and screen farm salmon for PRV before allowing them to be put into the ocean.

 Your voice is incredibly important.
 Please send your letter today.